EU Statistics on Income & Living Conditions

 Request the Eurostat Research Application Form from email@example.com

-Note that the total application process can take up to two months, due to Eurostat's clearing procedures with national statistical agencies
+Note that the total application process can take up to two months, due to Eurostat's clearing procedures with EU member state statistical agencies.

-If the application for access is approved by Eurostat, the applicant will be required to sign a Confidentiality Declaration
+If the application for access is approved by Eurostat, the applicant will be required to sign a Eurostat Confidentiality Declaration.

 The applicant must also complete the online EUI Data Registration Form (selecting 'EU-SILC' from the dropdown menu) and sign the EUI Conditions of Use agreement.